eatonphil/ponyo/README.md

 # Ponyo

-Ponyo is a high-level comphrensive library for Standard ML.
+Ponyo is a comprehensive high-level library for Standard ML.
 It is the first such implementation in Standard ML and addresses some of the gaps found in a standard that has seen little revision in almost 20 years.
 In particular, the needs of PL researchers and the average programmer interested in ML